Why We Should Care About Global Warming

 Many places in the world are already experiencing more extreme temperature swings.
 Signs such as fewer cold days and nights as well as days and nights that are much hotter than normal are happening around the world.

-One place that is being drastically affected is the Artic.
+One place that is being drastically affected is the Arctic.
 In the near future scientists predict that Arctic sea ice is likely to disappear in summer.
 This is really bad news for the Arctic ecosystem.
 Wildlife such as the polar bears, seals, and sea lions are under threat due to climate change.

 The temperature across the United States is on the rise.
 Since 1900, the average temperatures in USA have increased by 1.5F and are expected to go up by 2F.